- Long hair on both sexes, either free-flowing or in a single, thick braid.

 - T-ara's MV for "Yayaya" has the girls dressed in this fashion, for obvious reasons.

-- Averted by India Sioux, who has been seen in CMLL and Toryumon Mexico.
-She wears leather, tights and has fairly short non braided hair.
+- Averted by India Sioux, the one who around EMLL in the 1970s and the one in the 2000s for Toryumon Mexico both.
+They wore leather, tights and has fairly short non braided hair.
 Played straighter by the Apaches, seen around the same areas and AAA, who wear feathers.

 - Alere Little Feather will be quick to tell you though, that the Amerindians on her reservation are feather wearing tribes, so its not even The Gimmick for her.